LogitsAI/beta/docs/architecture.md

 ### API Server

-The API Server exposes the primary public API surface of the Logits AI platform.
+The API Server exposes the primary public API surface of the Logits platform.
 This is the service that your application will call to request things like Chat Completions.
 The API Server will then route requests by the `model` parameter and load-balance those requests across the available LLM Servers for that model.